maxdee/alc_freeliner/doc/step-by-step.md

 The fisrt text line tells you which group you a re working on.

-The second one, the Template you are using.
+The second one, the Templates you are using.

 The third, is what you are rendering, try **q** for example, it asks you to type a color.